If you are seeking support for a drug offence case, look no further than JFH Crime, one of the top criminal law firms in London.

-Drug offences fall into four main categories:
+Drug offences typically fall into four main categories:

 1. Possession of drugs

-In most cases, the answer to the question of whether someone is in possession of something will be straightforward.
+In most cases, the answer to the question of whether someone is in possession of something will be relatively straightforward.

 2. Possession of drugs with intent to supply

-This can take a number of forms; selling on a commercial basis to individual users, selling larger quantities to dealers, looking after drugs for someone, transporting drugs for someone, or buying drugs to share with friends.
+PWITS can take a number of forms, such as selling on a commercial basis to individual users, selling larger quantities to dealers, looking after drugs for someone, transporting drugs for someone, or buying drugs to share with friends.

 3. Importation of drugs

-Importation of drugs is normally charged as ‘the fraudulent evasion of the prohibition of the importation of a controlled drug’.
+The importation of drugs is normally charged as ‘the fraudulent evasion of the prohibition of the importation of a controlled drug’.

 Again, the likely sentence will depend on the class of drug and the level of involvement of the individual, but it will almost certainly result in a prison sentence of several years.